Reading Time: 4 Minutes 16 Seconds

 In addition, the path along which the church was to be moved was not only curved in an arc, but had also a longitudinal slope.

-The transport base of the church was supported by 53 Škoda trucks, which moved on rails, and each truck had its own sensor.
+The transport base of the church was supported by 53 Škoda trucks, which moved on rails.
+Each truck had its own sensor.

-The movement of the church was controlled by a computer running the code of a complex software that Souček and his team had developed to load, move and hold the church.
+A computer controlled the movement of the church.
+Souček and his team developed a complex software to load, move and hold the whole structure.

-All the above was done to control the displacement and minimize the shocks and possible deformations to the structure of the church.
+All the above was done to control the displacement and minimize the shocks and possible deformations to the structure.

-When the church crossed a certain point, the workers dismantled the tracks behind it and repositioned them in front of the church, because the total length of the specially constructed tracks was only 160 meters.
+When the church crossed a certain point, the workers dismantled the tracks behind it and repositioned them in front, because the total length of the specially constructed tracks was only 160m.

-Finally, between September 30th and October 27th of 1975 the church completed its journey, with a total of 841.1 meters and an average speed of 2.16 centimeters per minute, which is half as slow as a snail.
+Finally, between September 30th and October 27th of 1975 the church completed its journey, with a total of 841.1m and an average speed of 2.16cm per minute, which is half as slow as a snail.

 If you are into the technicalities, here is a 20 minutes video showing how the move happened.